larrydiamond/typescriptcollectionsframework/README.md

 My stretch goal if I can encourage you to help me (please!) is to add MultiMap and other collections classes that I've used from other places such as Apache Commons and Guava.

 **Please** volunteer to contribute.
-All contributors will be listed here and I will of course help you to become recognized as a TypeScript export so it helps your career  :)
+All contributors will be listed here and I will of course help you to become recognized as a TypeScript expert so it helps your career  :)

 # Author
 Larry Diamond